 Let someone leave a conversation that makes them uncomfortable, and do not follow people who ask to be left alone.
 If you discuss difficult topics that may be traumatic for participants, provide warnings so people may leave a conversation or plan coping strategies.

-All reports made to the Code of Conduct committee will be kept private and anonymous unless the reporter explicitly gives consent otherwise.
-Individuals found to be in violation of the Code of Conduct will be offered an opportunity to follow-up with the Code of Conduct committee and/or event staff after the event.
+All reports made to the Code of Conduct Committee will be in confidence and anonymous unless the complainant explicitly gives consent otherwise.
+Individuals found to be in violation of the Code of Conduct will be offered an opportunity to follow-up with the Code of Conduct Committee and/or event organizers after the event.

 Code of Conduct Committee

-If your concern involves a member of this team, they will be excluded from handling your report.
+If your concern involves a member of this Committee, they will be excluded from handling your report.

 Reports can be made confidentially by doing one of the following:

 All reports are confidential.
 You will not be asked to take actions that make you feel unsafe.
-Bread&Net staff will be happy to help participants contact local emergency assistance, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
+Bread&Net team will be happy to help participants contact local emergency assistance, provide escorts, or otherwise assist those experiencing harassment, to feel safe for the duration of the conference.

 Local Emergency Information